jmielkeway/ccos4rbpi_volume0/chapter13/rbpi3.md

 #### Mini UART Driver

-The Raspberry Pi 3 mini UART is almost the same as the Raspberry Pi 4 varient.
-There is a slight difference in that the Pi 3 varient is connected to a specific interrupt controller, while the Pi 4 varient is connected to an ARM GIC.
+The Raspberry Pi 3 mini UART is almost the same as the Raspberry Pi 4 variant.
+There is a slight difference in that the Pi 3 variant is connected to a specific interrupt controller, while the Pi 4 variant is connected to an ARM GIC.
 This seems to impact the way the interrupt line is cleared.
 In the Raspberry Pi 4, a write to the `GICD_EIOR` register within the interrupt controller was enough to clear the line.
 With the Raspberry Pi 3, the interrupt line needs to be cleared from the interrupt handling routine.
 Otherwise the interrupt will be interminably asserted leading to an infinite loop of interrupt handling.
 The `__uart_clear` routine writes ones to bit zero and bit one of the `AUX_MU_IIR_REG` register to clear the interrupt.
 The implementation in [arch/arm64/board/raspberry-pi-3/mini-uart.S](code0/arch/arm64/board/raspberry-pi-3/mini-uart.S):

 ```asm
 .globl __uart_clear